siddhartha-s/ipd/lectures/lec17/README.md

 Using that tree we can read off the code words for each byte by walking down the tree from the root to each leaf, using a `0` when we go left and a `1` when we go right.
-Doing that, we get these encoded versions of the input bytes:
+So these are the encoded versions of the symbols:

 - `a` -> `000`
 - `x` -> `001`